 I’m a reporter with 10+ years experience in covering education, race and culture.
 I write and edit for print and online publications, and manage multimedia projects that engage and grow web audiences.
-Since January 2018, I’ve been a senior editor at The Hechinger Report covering inequality and innovation in higher education.
+Since December 2020, I’ve been the Education editor at POLITICO.

 Prior to this role, I was a senior editor at The Hechinger Report covering inequality and innovation in higher education from 2018 – 2020.
 Before that, I spent an intense and invigorating year as a Knight-Wallace Fellow at the University of Michigan.
 I studied how top-tier research universities are increasing the number of underrepresented minority faculty.
 University of Michigan, University of California–Los Angeles and Miami University are a few of the institutions I focused on in my research.
 I also traveled to South Korea and Brazil, learning about investigative reporting, global politics and Asian and South American culture.

 Prior to my year at Michigan, I worked as a higher education reporter at U.S. News & World Report.
 I covered the world of admissions for aspiring doctors, lawyers and MBAs, and highlighted job trends for each of these groups.
 I also reported on how minority students fare in higher education.
 I spent the beginning of my journalism career as an editor, reporter and producer at The Washington Post.